jpmorgan-payments/embedded-banking/README.md

 ### Postman Collection

 Get straight to the API endpoints in action, make calls and see responses.
-To use the Postman collection, import the collection file to Postman and follow the included setup instructions to access all possible calls to the Embedded Banking API.
+To use the Postman collection, import the collection file to Postman and follow the included setup instructions to access all possible calls to the Embedded Finance API.
 You will need certificates to run these calls.

 ### [Embedded Finance SDK](./embedded-finance-sdk/)